dsx1123/telemetry_collector/README.md

     switch(config-trustpoint)# crypto ca import gnmi_trustpoint pkcs12 bootflash:gnmi.pfx <export password>
     switch(config)# grpc certificate gnmi_trustpoint
     ```
+4. It will import two pre-built dashboards. `fabric_dashboard` is example of querying data from telemetry dial-out, you can find the example of swtich telemetry config that is used for this dashboard in [telemetry.cfg](/examples/telemetry.cfg), `fabric_dashboard_gnmi` is example of querying data from gNMI dial-in.

 ## Known issue
 1. Currently on nx-os, a single subscription of gNMI dial-in can only be SAMPLE or ON_CHANGE, not both.
 In order to configure different type of subscription, need start two telegraf instances with different gNMI plugin configuraiton.
 Please refer to enhancement [CSCvu58102](https://bst.cloudapps.cisco.com/bugsearch/bug/CSCvu58102) for detail and this limiation will be removed in future release.